Seller Frequently Asked Questions

 History & Leadership

 IBA is the oldest business brokerage firm in the Pacific Northwest.
-IBA has represented owners of privately held companies and family businesses in business sale transactions since 1975.
+IBA has represented owners of privately held companies and family owned businesses in business sale transactions since 1975.
 IBA was founded by G. William Ososke in 1975 in Portland, Oregon.
 A permanent IBA office was opened in Bellevue, Washington to more effectively serve Washington business owners in 1991.
-Smaller satellite offices have been operated in Alaska & Idaho over the years based on client demand for professional representation services.
+IBA also has an Evergreen State physical office location in Spokane, Washington.
+Smaller satellite offices have been operated in Alaska & Idaho over the years based on professional staff and client demand for representation services.

 The current President & CEO of IBA, Gregory Kovsky, joined the company in 1994.
 Mr. Kovsky assumed management of IBA’s Bellevue office in 1997 and purchased the company from Mr. Ososke in 2000.
 Mr. Kovsky has personally facilitated over 300 transactions.
 Many of the top business brokers in the region have been mentored & supervised by Gregory Kovsky.
 Mr. Kovsky has a reputation for knowledge, collaboration, and “best practices” nationally in the business brokerage industry.
-He is a frequent seminar speaker and writer on subjects relevant to the sale and purchase of privately held companies and family businesses.
+He is a frequent seminar speaker, webinar & podcast guest, and writer on subjects relevant to the sale and purchase of privately held companies and family owned businesses.

 Industry & Geographic Representation